ljoyeux/http-client-parent/Readme.md

 InputStream is = jsonRequestTemplate.get(uri).getContentStream();
 ```

-`GenericType` instance **cannot be shared** across the code.
-The type, passed as a generic parameter, explicitly or implicitly (by inference), is captured by the instantiation of a subclass of `GenericType`.
+`fr.devlogic.util.http.GenericType` instance **cannot be shared** across the code.
+The type, passed as a generic
+parameter, explicitly or implicitly (by inference), is captured by the instantiation of a subclass
+of `fr.devlogic.util.http.GenericType`.